Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Poor fuel economy

-Cooling fan behavior that seems wrong
+Cooling fan behavior that seems unusual

 Camshaft and Crankshaft Position Sensors

-No-start symptoms
+No-start conditions

 Stalling

-Long crank before starting
+Extended crank time before starting

-Intermittent starting problems
+Intermittent starting concerns

 Misfire-like behavior

-Timing-related codes
+Timing-related trouble codes

 Check engine light